quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 linkage of two connection IDs to the same individual connection if servers make reasonable selections when generating new IDs for that connection.

+## Limited configuration deployment

+A naive deployment of QUIC-LB in a cloud provider might use the same global QUIC-LB configuration across all the load balancers in its enterprise.
+An attacker could then simply become a customer, obtain the configuration, and then extract server IDs of other customers' connections at will.

+To avoid this, the entities that manage load balancers SHOULD use a single configuration instance in as narrow a deployment as possible.
+Ideally, a load balancer would not have any QUIC-LB configuration relevant to a server to which it cannot route.

+## Stateless Reset Oracle

+Section 21.9 of {{QUIC-TRANSPORT}} discusses the Stateless Reset Oracle attack.
+For a server deployment to be vulnerable, an attacking client must be able to cause two packets with the same Destination CID to arrive at two different servers that share the same cryptographic context for Stateless Reset tokens.
+As QUIC-LB requires deterministic routing of DCIDs over the life of a connection, it is a sufficient means of avoiding an Oracle without additional measures.

 # IANA Considerations

 There are no IANA requirements.